aeternity/protocol/channels/ON-CHAIN.md

 want to post them at all.
 Thus the accumulative balances of the accounts in the solo-close transaction can be lower than the channel balance persisted on-chain.

-The `payload` can be either empty or a signed transaction.
+The `payload` can be either empty or an authentication off-chain state transaction.

 #### Empty payload